 Seasonal Information.
 Apple trees are quite tolerant, withstanding most conditions, including wind and cold.
-It is recommended that bare root apple trees be planted in spring.
+It is recommended that bare root apple trees be planted in early spring or late fall.
 Container trees can be planted in the spring through fall.

 Location.
 Full sunlight and good air circulation are the most important concerns to think about when selecting your planting location.
 While apple trees can tolerate a wide range of soil types, they will not thrive in areas with poor drainage or high acid levels.
-Be sure to space your trees according to the size rootstock your tree has..
+Be sure to space your trees according to the size rootstock your tree has.

 Pollination.
 Apple trees benefit greatly from cross-pollination, as they are not self-fertile trees.
-If you do not have a flowering crab apple tree within 50 feet of your apple tree location, you will need to plant at least one other variety that blooms at the same time as your apple tree nearby.
+If you do not have a flowering crab apple tree within 50 feet of your apple tree location, you will need to plant at least one other variety that blooms at the same time as your apple tree nearby to get proper pollination.

 Planting Instructions.
-Potted Tree: Begin by digging your planting hole the same size as the container of your tree.
-If the tree is in a root pouch, cut the container up the side about 3" to 4" in length spaced about every 3" apart.
+Potted Tree: Begin by digging your planting hole about 6" wider than the container of your tree.
+If the tree is in a root pouch, cut the container up from the bottom towards the top about 10" and spaced about every 6" apart.
 If the roots have filled the container or are winding around, use your fingers to gently pull the roots apart a bit through the slices, or poke into the root ball with a pointed instrument and wiggle about a bit to loosen the roots and compacted soil.
-Be sure to leave the soil intack.
-If the tree is in a plastic container, cut the container bottom out and discard.
-Once the tree is in the planting hole, cut the container up the side and slip it completely out.
+Be sure to leave the soil intact around the roots.
+Then fill in the hole with the loose topsoil being sure to keep the soil level the same as the planting mix in the pouch.
 Bare Root Tree: Set bare root trees on top of a small mound of soil in the middle of the hole.
 Spread the roots out evenly.
 The roots should be directed out and downward when you plant.
 The very top of the roots (crown of the plant) should be at or just below the soil surface when you are done planting.
-Keep the graft union 2" above the soil line.
+Keep the graft union 2"- 4" above the soil line.
 Fill the hole in with soil and pack firmly.
 Be sure to water the tree, as this will permit the roots to make good contact with the soil right away.
-Add a tree stake to maintain the proper growing angle the tree.
+Add a tree stake to maintain the proper growing